-- 2. Where proposed outside of the defined town, district and local centres, all retail, leisure and other town centre uses will be subject to a sequential approach to development.
+- 2. Where proposed outside of the defined town, district and local centres, all retail, leisure and other town centre uses that are not in accordance with an up to date Local Plan will be subject to a sequential approach to development.
 This will require applications for town centre uses to be located firstly in town centres, then edge of centre locations, and only if suitable sites are not available should out of centre sites be considered.
+When considering applications in edge of centre and out of centre locations, preference should be given to accessible sites that are well connected to a defined centre in accordance with part 1 or sites within existing retail parks1.
 In addition, all proposed retail, leisure and other town centre uses should demonstrate: - that they would not prejudice the delivery of planned investment within any existing defined centre, and - that no significant adverse impact on the vitality and viability of any existing centre will arise from the proposed development. - 3.
-For retail, leisure and other town centre uses proposed outside of existing defined centres, impact assessments will be required to accompany planning applications based on the following floorspace thresholds at the following locations: - outside of the Primary Shopping Areas of Bootle and Southport, an impact assessment will be required for development which proposes more than 500m2 gross floorspace or more - within 800 metres of the boundaries of the district centres, an impact assessment will be required for development which proposes more than 300m2 gross floorspace, and - within 800 metres of the boundaries of the local centres, an impact assessment will be required for development which proposes more than 200m2 gross floorspace.
+For retail, leisure and other town centre uses proposed outside of existing defined centres(part 1) and which are not in accordance with the up to date Local Plan, impact assessments will be required to accompany planning applications based on the following floorspace thresholds at the following locations: - outside of the Primary Shopping Areas of Bootle and Southport, an impact assessment will be required for development which proposes more than 500m2 gross floorspace or more - within 800 metres of the boundaries of the district centres, an impact assessment will be required for development which proposes more than 300m2 gross floorspace, and - within 800 metres of the boundaries of the local centres, an impact assessment will be required for development which proposes more than 200m2 gross floorspace.

 Where more than one impact threshold applies, the lower impact threshold will take precedence.
 Where appropriate, impacts on the vitality and viability of designated retail centres in neighbouring local authorities will also be required to be assessed.
+All proposed retail, leisure and other town centres uses located outside of existing defined centres (part 1) and which are not in accordance with the Local Plan should demonstrate: